alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Which measures are truly valuable and which are too noisy is still a matter of debate [@niso2014ami; @ke2013vrd].
+Put another way, it is not yet clear which are reliable measures of true impact and which are merely indicators of attention received [@ke2013mdc].
 It is arguable, for example, what proportion of the tweets about a resource represent real engagement with it, and what proportion are simply passing on an interesting title [@colquhoun2014sub].